North Brookfield, New York

 North Brookfield is a hamlet in Madison County, New York, United States.
 The community is 8 mi east-northeast of Hamilton.
 North Brookfield has a post office with ZIP code 13418.

-Notable person
+Notable people

 Painter Deborah Goldsmith was born in North Brookfield.
+The prominent twentieth-century war correspondent Maurice Hindus attended high school there, and maintained a second home in the village until the end of his life.